vo1dstarxx/vo1dstarxx/README.md

 > - I have problems wording, describing and explaining things.
 Along with that I may become incoherent, deffinitely don't feel bad about telling me to reword something.
 > - I misread a lot and may skip something, sorry.
 > - I have problems with understanding and conveying tones, might misinterpret your messages too.
 Please don't use tone tags, they do not help at all and confuse me further.
+> -  If that matters, I'm turning 18 this july.

 <img src="https://i.postimg.cc/gk7nfHjQ/chain2.png" width="100%"/>